Rockies vs. Rays Player Props Betting Odds

 McMahon Stats

-- McMahon hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is hitting .286 with two home runs, three walks and six RBI.
+- McMahon has recorded a base hit in five games in a row.
+During his last five outings he is hitting .333 with two home runs, three walks and five RBI.

 McMahon Recent Games